 The South Salem Transit Center Site Selection study was completed in December 2014.
-During the 2015-16 plan year, preliminary designs were completed, the NEPA process was conducted and the Documented Categorical Exclusion was granted by FTA, negotiations with the property owner have begun, and preparation for the development of a scope of work for issuing an RFP for engineering and design services.
+During the 2015-16 plan year, preliminary designs were completed, the NEPA process was conducted, and the Documented Categorical Exclusion was granted by FTA.
+Negotiations with the property owner have begun along with preparation for the development of a scope of work for issuing an RFP for engineering and design services.
 Once negotiations with the property owner are complete, SAMTD will commence with the engineering and design of the site.

-- Complete negotiations with the property owner, and procure services to complete engineering and design of the South Salem Transit Center. - Have a recommendation for final design by winter 2016.
+- Complete negotiations with the property owner, and procure services to complete engineering and design of the South Salem Transit

+Center - Have a recommendation for final design by early calendar year 2018.

-System Wide Stops and Shelters Improvement Project
+2. System-Wide Stops and Shelters Improvement Project